gamemanual0/gm0/source/docs/appendix/glossary.rst

             A 15 mm thick spacer

     Sprocket
-        A sprocket is a mechanical part that transfers power through its cogs, which fit into :term:`chain`.
-        It is similar to a :term:`gear`, except that instead of meshing with another gear, the sprocket meshes with chain.
+        A sprocket is a mechanical part that transfers power through its cogs, which fit into :term:`chain <Chain>`.
+It is similar to a :term:`gear <Gear>`, except that instead of meshing with another gear, the sprocket meshes with chain.
         The cogs have the same system as gear teeth, using “numberT” (e.g. 32T or 86T).
-        Chain is sold in both metal and plastic varieties.
-        #25 roller chain is usually metal, while 8mm chain used in FTC is
-        usually plastic but can be metal.
+Chain is sold in both metal and plastic varieties.  #25 roller chain is usually metal, while 8mm chain used in FTC is usually plastic but can be metal.
 Plastic #25 chain is not recommended for higher load applications, such as a drivetrain.

         .. figure:: images/glossary/rev-sprocket-20-tooth.png
             :alt: A REV Robotics Delrin 20 Tooth #25 sprocket